2014 Idaho elections: By congressional district

+Judicial seats

-State Supreme Court
+Supreme Court

+Two incumbent justices on the Idaho Supreme Court were up for election.

+Justice Warren Jones who has been serving since 2007 ran unopposed and won another term.
+On the other hand, justice Joel Horton faced a challenger.

+Horton's seat

-Incumbent Idaho Supreme Court justice Joel D. Horton was challenged by Boise attorney William "Breck" Seiniger in his bid for reelection.
+Horton was challenged by Boise attorney William "Breck" Seiniger in his bid for re-election.
 He won with 65% of the votes, allowing him to serve another six-year term on the court.